lilactown/pyramid/README.md

 ## Project status

-This library is still a work in progress; while mostly complete, it has not been tested against real life pathom APIs.
+While feature complete, it has not been used in production yet.

 ## Usage